Terry Paine: Southampton

-Off the pitch, Paine had cultivated various business interests while at The Dell and was a Conservative Councillor for Bargate on Southampton Borough Council for three years.

 Hereford United

 In July 1974, Paine became player-coach at Hereford United where, alongside manager John Sillett, and serving prolific scorer Dixie McNeil, he helped United romp away with the Division Three championship.

 International career

 Paine was recognised at England Under-23 level and scored in an England Under-23 match against Holland in March 1960.
-After 4 games with the Under-23, in 1963 he won his first full cap and later that year he scored a hat trick at Wembley against Northern Ireland to become the first outside-right to score three goals for England since Stanley Matthews in 1937.
-Furthermore, no forward wearing the no. 7 shirt had ever scored a hat-trick at Wembley.
+In 1963, he won his first full cap and later that year he scored a hat trick at Wembley against Northern Ireland to become the first outside-right to score three goals for England since Stanley Matthews in 1937.

 Paine featured in England manager Alf Ramsey's plans and he was one of the 22-man squad for the 1966 World Cup.
 He played in only one match, against Mexico, and was injured in his 19th and, as it turned out, his last international.
-Ramsey, of course, had now found little use for "old-fashioned" wingers.
 Paine was one of four England players to play for England in the tournament without playing in the final itself, the others being Jimmy Greaves, John Connelly and Ian Callaghan.

 In the 1966 World Cup final only the 11 players on the pitch at the end of the 4–2 win over West Germany received medals.
 Following a Football Association led campaign to persuade FIFA to award medals to all the winners' squad members, Paine was presented with his medal by Gordon Brown at a ceremony at 10 Downing Street on 10 June 2009.